Syzygies in Hilbert schemes of complete intersections: Infinite free resolutions

-\begin{proof} We proceed by induction on $n$, and the case $n=0$ is trivial, so assume $n>0$.
-By Lemma \ref{LemmaReductionStableInfiniteResolution} we may assume that $I$ is strongly stable.
-In addition to the notation established in \eqref{DefinitionRings}, in this proof we consider the ``intermediate'' ring
+\begin{proof} We proceed by induction on $n$, and the case $n=0$ is trivial, so let $n>0$.
+By Lemma \ref{LemmaReductionStableInfiniteResolution}, we may assume that $I$ is strongly stable.
+In addition to Notation \ref{NotationRings}, in this proof we consider the ``intermediate'' ring